vuGitH/proj-offliner/readme.md

     pol.act = 'someAct';
     pol.fromFile = 'some full path of initial json file handling';
     pol.prefixTo = 'some template path to form path of temporary folder';
-    pol.pathTo = 'exact folder path where to reside extracting js-files';
+    pol.pathTo = 'exact folder path where to reside extracting asp-files';
-    pol.pathFrom = 'some path of folder where to take js-files modified';
+    pol.pathFrom = 'some path of folder where to take asp-files modified';
     pol.assFileName = 'assembly file name in pathFrom without' +
       ' extension .json to be used';
     pol.outputFile = 'full path of assembly file to be used';